mytherapy-coding/techblog/README.md

 open -a "Google Chrome" http://127.0.0.1:1235/
 ```

-Sure, let's break down the code and the steps involved:
+Let's break down the code and the steps involved:

 #### tcp_server.py (Server Script)
 ```python